Image

 Hire Your Fayette, MO Criminal Defense Attorney Now | Combs Waterkotte

-Finding the right Fayette, MO lawyer can make the difference between your case having a positive outcome and you spending time in jail.
-Unlike other Fayette defense attorneys, our firm places total client satisfaction at the heart of everything we do.
-When you choose Combs Waterkotte, you can be confident that you will get 24/7 access to the Fayette criminal defense lawyer working on your case.
-No matter where you are, what time it is, or your present circumstances, you can discuss with us your case, the legal process, or anything else.
+Choosing the right Fayette, MO lawyer can be the difference between your case having a positive outcome and you spending time behind bars.
+In contrast to other Fayette defense attorneys, our firm places total client satisfaction at the heart of everything we do.
+When you choose Combs Waterkotte, you can be sure that you will have 24/7 access to the Fayette criminal defense lawyer working on your case.
+No matter what time it or where you are, you can discuss your case, the legal process, or any other topic.

-When you are facing criminal charges in Fayette, from a small traffic ticket for an improper lane change to severe felonies, call Combs Waterkotte first.
-Give us a call at (314) 900-HELP or contact us online to set up a free consultation, but before that we suggest that you take a look at what some of our previous clients have said about their time working with the driven Fayette, MO criminal defense attorneys at Combs Waterkotte.
+When you are facing criminal charges in Fayette, from a small moving violation for an improper lane change to serious felonies, call Combs Waterkotte first.
+Talk to us at (314) 900-HELP or contact us online to schedule a free consultation, but before you call we invite you to take a look at what some of our previous clients have said about their experiences working with the experienced Fayette, MO criminal defense attorneys at Combs Waterkotte.

 View Service Areas